Alaxe/judgeSystem/README.md

 4. Setup database
     * install it ([guide][postgres_guide] for postgres)
     * Fill in `DATABASE` in `judgeSystem/settings.py`
-    * Generate any missing migrations `python manage.py createmigrations`
-    * Create the database schema with `python manage.py migrate`
 5. Other dependencies
     * Python modules `sudo pip install -r requirements.txt --upgrade`
     * Static files `python manage.py collectstatic`
     * (optinal) create a super user `python manage.py createsuperuser`
+6. Database migrations
+    * Generate any missing migrations `python manage.py createmigrations`
+    * Create the database schema with `python manage.py migrate`
-4. Install rabbitmq
+7. Install rabbitmq
     * `sudo apt-get install rabbitmq`
     * Start the service `sudo systemctl start rabbitmq-server` and enable it `sudo systemctl enable rabbitmq-server` (i.e. make it start on boot) **Note:** This assumes that you have systemd.
 While that's the case with newer distros, you may have to use an your disto's init system
-5. Install isolate
+8. Install isolate
     * Clone the [repository][isolate] `git clone https://github.com/ioi/isolate`
     * Install `make install` (Has to be run from the repository's directory)
-6. (optional) Install a proper web server (you can use the development server, which comes with django, but it's not suitable for production) Here's a [guide][nginx_uwsgi_guide] for nginx with uwsgi, a bit out of date though
+9. (optional) Install a proper web server (you can use the development server, which comes with django, but it's not suitable for production) Here's a [guide][nginx_uwsgi_guide] for nginx with uwsgi, a bit out of date though
     * When configuring uwsgi instead of `module` use `wsgi-file` and the full path to `judgesystem/judgeSystem/wsgi.py`
     * Most distros have systemd services so instead of `sudo service ...` use `sudo systemctl (start|restart|stop|enable) (nginx|uwsgi)`
-7. (optional) Install celery as a service (systemd)
+10. (optional) Install celery as a service (systemd)
    * Add to `judge-celery.service` the full path to the repository
    * Copy the file to create the service `sudo cp judge-celery.service /etc/systemd/system/` and reload the services with `sudo systemctl